luciolucio/holi/doc/05-INTERNALS.md

 # How holi works

-Holi uses regular calendar operations, such as `add 5 days`, but it's aware of weekends and holidays to be able to skip those when requested.
+Holi uses standard calendar operations, such as `add 5 days`, but it's aware of weekends and holidays to be able to skip those when requested.

 ## .hol files